 BARD: CHAMPION WITH HIGHEST SKILL CAP

-Bard is League of Legends newest support champion.
+Bard is LoL newest support champion.
 He is great at roaming and making plays on lanes other than bot, but this doesn’t mean that he is easy to play; he is actually one of the hardest champions in the game right now.

 He has means to peel, heal and help his team escape, but he also has a skill that can help either team depending on when and where it is used.

 If Bard uses his ultimate wrongly then his team will have to suffer a lot.

 - Pros: Great roaming potential; gets stronger as game progresses; game changing ultimate

 - Cons: His ultimate can change the game for worse; marksman has to be ahead or in a good position for Bard to roam safely; very team oriented

 Bard is played with flat Hybrid Penetration marks, flat HP seals, scaling Magic Resist glyphs and Movement Speed quintessences.